levsero/test_embed/doc/zesettings.md

 ### Error reporting

 The Web Widget sends any errors that occur to a reporting service used by Zendesk to help diagnose and address issues.
-This error reporting can be disabled using the `errorReportingDisabled` setting.
+This error reporting can be disabled setting `errorReporting` to `false`.

 #### Example